danae-dm/apantias/README.md

 TODO:
 Prio:
+- delete parameter "use_fitted_offset" since it will be true everytime
 - add additional info to .npz file output
 - bad slopes should be ignored in the fitting in the offnoi step
 - add infos to plots